Henry II of England: Relations with the Church

-The contemporary chronicler Gerald of Wales promulgated the perception that Henry was a founder of monasteries, but overall, Henry's religious convictions are difficult to assess.
+The contemporary chronicler Gerald of Wales promoted the idea that Henry was a founder of monasteries, but overall, Henry's religious convictions are difficult to assess.
 This is partly because, to contemporaries, the differences between founding and patronizing a house was blurred; in the scholar Elizabeth Hallam's words, "Henry II was 'patron and founder' of many houses where he had inherited this right from his ancestors and predecessors".
 In England, he provided steady patronage to the monastic houses, but established few new monasteries.
 Of those he did, three – Witham Charterhouse in Somerset, Waltham Abbey in Essex and Amesbury in Wiltshire – were founded as part of his penance for the Becket murder, and built at considerable cost.
 Cirencester was also a foundation of significance, and comparable to those of his forebears.
 He was relatively conservative in religion, and when he did intervene in monastic affairs, it usually regarded houses with established links to his family, such as Reading Abbey, founded by his grandfather Henry I. In the struggle with Becket, contemporaries believed that he could have been influenced by his mother.
 Before his accession several charters, including to religious institutions, were issued in their joint names, such as that to the Abbey St Nicolas in Angers in the early 1140s.
 Henry founded houses in England and France; he had done this sporadically before Becket's death, but, in Hallam's words, they "accelerated dramatically" following it.
 As part of his penance following the death of Becket, he built and endowed various hospitals—particularly for lepers—in France, for example at Mont-Saint-Aignan, which was dedicated to the dead Archbishop.
 Since travel by sea during the period was dangerous, he would also take full confession before setting sail and use auguries to determine the best time to travel.
-The historian Nicholas Vincent argues that Henry's movements may also have been planned to take advantage of saints' days and other fortuitous occasions.
+The historian Nicholas Vincent argues that Henry's movements may also have been planned to take advantage of saints' days and other favourable occasions.